hirememorey/nba-lineup-optimizer/docs/api_debugging_methodology.md

 5. Refresh the page
 6. Find the relevant API call
 7. Right-click → Copy as cURL

+**Pro Tip**: The NBA website often uses different parameter structures than what you might expect.
+Always copy the exact curl command from the browser rather than constructing it manually.

 #### Step 3: Test with curl
 Execute the `curl` command to verify the API works in isolation.